A movie theater with a projection booth

 One of the main advantages of automated cinema systems is that they can reduce the risk of human error during the projection process.
 This is because the systems are designed to automatically adjust the focus, brightness, and sound levels to ensure that the movie is displayed at the highest quality possible.
 Additionally, these systems can also detect and correct any technical issues that may arise during the screening, which can help to prevent interruptions and delays.

-See also How to Mount a Tv in a Rental
+See also How to Wall Mount Large Tv

 However, some critics argue that the rise of automated cinema systems has led to a loss of the personal touch that traditional projectionists bring to the movie-going experience.
 Projectionists are often passionate about their work and take pride in ensuring that each screening is perfect.
 They also have the ability to make last-minute adjustments to the projection if necessary, which can be difficult to replicate with an automated system.
 As such, there is still a place for traditional projectionists in the cinema industry, particularly in smaller, independent cinemas that prioritize a more personalized experience for their customers.